ELA – English/Language Arts

 Handwriting and Writing Workshop

 We will be using a math program called Math in Focus.
 This program will cover the following concepts: comparisons, sorting, classifying, numbers 0-100, shapes (solids and flats), patterns, measuring, problem solving, addition and subtraction, counting and writing numbers.
 We also have a daily calendar routine when we learn the days of the week, months of the year, graphing and tallying, place value, addition, subtraction, and counting by 1’s, 5’s, & 10’s.
+Independent math stations are a great way for us to remediate and offer enrichment to meet student needs.

-Daily 5 Literacy Stations
+Daily 5 Literacy Activities

 Students will be engaged in math games and activities to reinforce the skills that we are working on.
 This is also when students will be pulled to work on enrichment and remediation activities with the teacher.